Cavender-Bares-Lab/Data-management-lab/docs/user-guide/user_guide.md

 -   The documentation refers to the `.md` files located in the docs folder.
 These files contains all the information required that will be displayed in the webpage.
-It is a good practice to keep these files in folders under docs with names relatives to tabs and sub-tabs, just to keep the webpage in order.
+It is good practice to keep these files in folders under docs with names relatives to tabs and sub-tabs, just to keep the webpage in order.

-Now that we know this elements, let’s take a look at three functions of `MkDocs` that we will need to use.
-In RStudio you can run this command using the ‘Terminal’ (the tab next to ‘Console’ that we always use).
+Now that we know these elements, let’s take a look at three functions of `MkDocs` that we will need.
+In RStudio you can run these commands using the ‘Terminal’ (the tab next to ‘Console’ that we always use).

 -   `mkdocs serve`: this command help us to create local address where we can see the changes in our documentation in real time.
 This